vfarcic/devops24/manuscript/01-sts.md

 kubectl -n go-demo-3 get pods
 ```

-We exited MongoDB Shell, exited the container that hosts `db-0`, and listed the Pods in the `go-demo-3` Namespace.
+We exited MongoDB Shell and the container that hosts `db-0`, and we listed the Pods in the `go-demo-3` Namespace.

-The output is as follows.
+The output of the latter command is as follows.

 ```
 NAME    READY STATUS  RESTARTS AGE